A Psychodynamic Approach to Grieving the Loss of Relentless Hope and Evolving Towards Acceptance

 “True happiness is not about getting what you want but coming to want and appreciate what you have.”
 Japanese Saying

-After attending this intermediate level program, participants will be able to
+After attending this intermediate-level program, participants will be able to

-1. explain why relentless hope is a defense
+- Explain why relentless hope is a defense

-2. summarize what the relentless client is refusing to confront
+- Summarize what the relentless client is refusing to confront

-3. construct a growth-incentivizing disillusionment statement designed to facilitate grieving
+- Construct a growth-incentivizing disillusionment statement designed to facilitate grieving

-4. discuss the relationship between grieving and adaptive internalization
+- Discuss the relationship between grieving and adaptive internalization

-5. demonstrate the importance of relenting and evolving ultimately to a place of serene acceptance
+- Demonstrate the importance of relenting and evolving ultimately to a place of serene acceptance

-GOAL 1: Program is relevant to psychological practice, education, and/or science.
+This program meets APA’s continuing education GOAL 1: Program is relevant to psychological practice, education, and/or science.

 General Admission: $30

-TCSPP Faculty/Staff/Alumni: $20
+The Chicago School Faculty/Staff/Alumni: $20

 Students: $15